 The Victim Compensation Fund does not operate in isolation.
 It depends on the WTC Health Program.

-Here is how the pipeline works: a doctor in the WTC Health Program examines you, confirms your condition is linked to Ground Zero exposure, and certifies that condition.
+Here is how the pipeline works: you are examined by a doctor at a Clinical Center of Excellence or a Nationwide Provider Network provider under contract with the WTC Health Program.
+That provider documents your condition and the Center submits a certification request.
+The Program then reviews the request and the Administrator certifies the condition.
 That certification goes to the VCF.
 The VCF uses it to determine your eligibility and calculate your award.

-Cut the doctors and you cut the pipeline.
+Cuts to federal program staff disrupt the administration, contract oversight, and certification review that the contracted clinical centers and provider network depend on.
 Fewer certifications means fewer eligible claims.
 Slower processing means longer waits for families who are already losing loved ones to cancer.

 Since reopening in 2011, the VCF has awarded $16.8 billion to more than 71,000 claimants.
 In 2024 alone, it processed 10,641 payments and approved 6,911 eligibility determinations.
 Monthly claims rose from 700 in 2024 to 900 in 2025.